qualityshepherd/brine/assets/posts/southern_coast.md

 1. Dustfolk children play 'Council and Criminals' in the alleys.
 They know secrets about the towers that even the guards don't know.
 1. Watch which well you draw from.
 That east well water remembers things.
 Dreams them back to you at night.

+**0609 Tide Markers** Massive driftwood totems, bleached white and carved with strange nautical symbols, stand half-buried in the sand.
+A path of worn cobblestones leads toward Yagul Fane.

 **0701 Ebonchain's Caravan**
 A shadowy caravan rolls across the land, appearing only to those in true need.
 No tracks mark its passage.
 Veiled drivers guide the silent wagons, led by **Lord Ebonchain** (`Regal, Gracious, Calculating Gaze`).
 He offers travelers sanctuary—with a catch. _"I expect you'll return the favor some day,"_ he says, invoking a binding fae contract.
 Decline and the caravan rolls on; accept and...